robamu/robamu.github.io/content/posts/rust-strategy-pattern.md

 ---
-title: "Implementing a TCP server for space applications in Rust using the Strategy Pattern"
+title: "Implementing a TCP server for Space Applications in Rust using the Strategy Pattern"
 date: 2023-09-29T15:17:13+02:00
+tags: ["rust", "design-pattern", "tcp", "space"]
+categories: ["rust", "design-pattern", "tcp"]
 draft: true
 ---

+Even for space systems, TCP/IP is oftentimes an important component in some shape or form because the majority of development might still occur on ground where an internet connection is still available.
+The special thing about space is that instead of using newline and/or UTF-8 based data, the data is generally in binary format and packet based.
+The most prevalent of the space packet standards is probably the [CCSDS Space Packet Protocol](https://public.ccsds.org/Pubs/133x0b2e1.pdf).

 TCP is always a tricky protocol when exchanging something like CCSDS space packets.
 UDP is generally a better fit because a packet can simply be exchanged as a datagram.
 However, there are special cases where TCP is simply more convenient, for example when using something like SSH tunneling, which would require some `socat` trickery to use UDP.
+Sometimes, we would also like to have the additional guarantees that TCP has in comparison to UDP.

 ## What I already have

 I already implemented a [TCP server implementation for C++](https://egit.irs.uni-stuttgart.de/fsfw/fsfw/src/branch/master/src/fsfw/osal/common/TcpTmTcServer.h) which is able to exchange tightly packed CCSDS space packets.
 The only thing all CCSDS space packets have in common is a six byte header, shown in the following image:

 <center>
 {{< figure